Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

   | xxlcz        | Nuclei code size reduction extension                                    |
   +--------------+-------------------------------------------------------------------------+

+  **vlen=128,elen=64**: The VLEN and ELEN are only effective when the V extension instructions of RISC-V are enabled.
+The default value of VLEN is 128, and it must be a multiple of 2 when set, with a value range of [128, 1024].
+The default value of ELEN is 64, and ELEN must also be a multiple of 2, with a value range of [8, 64].

+  **s=true**: This parameter is optional, If you wish for RISC-V to support the S (supervisor) privilege mode, you can add s=true to the parameters to meet this requirement.
+Nuclei QEMU currently only supports interrupt handling in M-privilege mode.

 * ``-m 512M``: To set the DDR size in QEMU, if the DDR size is not passed with ``-m``, then the JSON config will be used to determine the size, and lastly, if neither is specified, it will initialize with 32MB.

   .. note::

         The following is the current default qemu memory size configuration, **xip: 32MB**, **ddr:64MB**, **ilm: 8MB**, **dlm: 8MB**, **sram: 512MB**.
 You can change the size of the DDR by using **-m size**.
 When **-m 128M** or no -m is passed, the default DDR size configured in the JSON or the size initialized by the program will be used.
 If the DDR size is configured too large and the computer does not have enough memory to allocate, an error such as **qemu-system-riscv32: cannot set up guest memory 'riscv.evalsoc.ram.sram'** may occur.

+* ``-smp 1``: Nuclei Qemu currently supports up to 16 CPUs.
+If this parameter is not set, the uses 1 CPU.

+* ``-icount shift=0``: This parameter is optional, Qemu TCG Instruction Counting.
+By enabling this option, you can enable qemu's instruction count.
+For more detailed information, refer to https://www.qemu.org/docs/master/devel/tcg-icount.html

+* ``-nodefaults``: QEMU is used to disable all default devices and configurations, and some custom parameters and commands can be passed.

+* ``-nographic``: Disable qemu's graphical interface and redirect standard output to the console.

+* ``-serial stdio``: Direct standard output to the console.

+* ``-kernel or -bios``: Choose the boot mode for the firmware.
+By default, programs on nuclei-sdk load using the -kernel mode, while on Linux, they load using the -bios mode.
+In the design of Nuclei Qemu, -kernel enables the use of eclic.
+For bare metal or RTOS, -kernel is used to transfer ELF file, while -bios is used to enable PLIC+CLINT timers, which are more suitable for Linux applications.

 Use Nuclei QEMU in Nuclei SDK
 =============================